All Episodes

 So this is a little bit different, right?

-Because I think I think there's a little bit of misunderstanding in the general public about what COVID actually is.
+I think there's a little bit of misunderstanding in the general public about what COVID actually is.

 You know, the coronavirus is not something new.

-So basically they're trying to identify what differentiated this from others.
+So basically, they're trying to identify what differentiated this from others.

-And there were people who got this and like we've discussed many times, have been totally asymptomatic, and then there are other people who get lung embolisms.
+And there were people who got this and like we've discussed many times, have been totally asymptomatic.

-And so what I feel is missing in the conversation, and what has been doxxed or considered, you know, unappealing to the MSM, is that there is a way that you can treat COVID-19 when caught early from early detection when you start to lose smell, taste, when you're incredibly tired, your body doesn't feel right, right?
+And so what I feel is missing in the conversation and what has been doxxed or considered, you know, unappealing to the MSM is that there is a way that you can treat COVID-19 when caught early from early detection when you start to lose smell, taste, when you're incredibly tired, your body doesn't feel right, right?

 You know when you're off.